page title icon Embrace the Suck In Life And Business (A Mini Book Review)

 Change Your Mindset

-To reach a certain level of success or a goal you are trying to meet, it is going to require stages of suck.
+To reach a certain level of success or a goal you are trying to meet, but it is going to require stages of suck.

 When it comes to your business, it’s going to mean dealing with customer complaints or making calls you’d rather avoid.